 We continue to monitor closely the discounts to their NAVs at which both classes of share trade.
-Every reasonable and cost-effective endeavour will continue to be made to narrow the discounts to their NAVs at which BGHL's shares trade and to increase the liquidity of the shares.
-The share buy-back programme is central to this effort, as is the controlled reduction in the weighting of unquoted shares in the portfolio.
+Every reasonable and cost-effective endeavour will continue to be made to narrow those discounts and to increase the liquidity of the shares.